19hours/sg-statutes/Acts/Central Provident Fund Act.md

 (C) the person who will make the payment;

+[Act 43 of 2017 wef 01/10/2018]

 [Act 6 of 2016 wef 01/01/2017]

-(iii) prescribe the amount which may be withdrawn under section 15(7), and provide for the manner in which that amount may be withdrawn, after a member has attained the prescribed age;
+(iii) prescribe the amount which may be withdrawn under section 15(7), and provide for the manner in which that amount may be withdrawn;

+[Act 43 of 2017 wef 01/10/2018]

 (iv) without prejudice to the generality of sub‑paragraph (iii), provide for the Board to pay an amount withdrawn by a member under section 15(7) into the member’s account in the Fund, and for the circumstances in which payment will be made to a member in this manner;